Consensys/doc.goquorum/docs/Reference/FAQ.md

 ??? info "Known Raft consensus node misconfiguration"
     Please see <https://github.com/ConsenSys/quorum/issues/410>

-??? question "geth 1.9.7 has the feature of stopping the node once sync is completed using `--exitwhensynced` flag.
+??? question "Geth1.9.7 has the feature of stopping the node once sync is completed using `--exitwhensynced` flag.
 Will this work with Raft consensus?"
     `--existwhensycned` is not applicable for Raft consensus

 ??? question "Can I remove the statedb using `geth removedb` command and recover the statedb by syncing with other nodess in the network when running the node in Raft consensus"